-Open a borderless business account with Wise and you’ll be able to pay global suppliers quickly and securely.
+Open a business account with Wise and you’ll be able to pay global suppliers quickly and securely.
 Fees are low and transparent, with no hidden costs.
-You’ll get the real, mid-market exchange rate on every payment you send and receive, with no mark-up or margin added on top.
+You’ll get the real, mid-market exchange rate on every international business payment you send and receive, with no mark-up or margin added on top.

-There’s even a linked Wise Platinum Business Mastercard, so you can spend like a local wherever you are in the world.
+You can also order one or more Wise Platinum Business debit card, so you can spend like a local wherever you are in the world.
 It’s the easier, cheaper way to cover business expenses overseas, whether treating a client to lunch or placing a new wholesale order for your eCommerce site.